 They do as well or better than students who start at a four-year institution.
 And there also are special transfer agreements with Colorado School of Mines, Regis University, and others.

 Nationally accredited career/technical training is top-notch.

-High school students can choose various career/technical programs.
+High school students can enroll in courses.